By 37Design |

 While plugins handle optimization after upload, you can also optimize images before uploading.
 This reduces upload time (especially on slow connections) and server processing load.

-- Batch resize — most editing apps support batch export at a target resolution.
-In Lightroom, for example, you can set an export preset that resizes all images to 2000px on the long edge
+• Most editing apps support batch export at a target resolution.
+In Lightroom, for example, you can set an export preset that resizes all images to 2000px on the long edge.

 For photographers who regularly upload from their phones, pre-upload optimization combined with a batch upload tool creates the fastest possible workflow.
 Our WordPress photography workflow guide covers this in detail.